 While we're at it: Spikerocks look kind of monstrous, but turn out be art lovers and impressed with European museums.

 Deliberately Monochrome: The Imitater is black and white, and so are the plants that he imitates, although this is probably done more to indicate that you're using an Imitater plant as opposed to a normal one.
-(This can be mildly frustrating if you're cloning, say, sunflowers, since the glow that's a prelude to sunlight is harder to spot.
+This can be mildly frustrating if you're cloning, say, sunflowers, since the glow that's a prelude to sunlight is harder to spot.
 Averted in the sequel, though.

 Determinator: The zombies will never give up, not even after you defeat Zomboss and listen to the sweet music video that you get for doing so.
 Crazy Dave even lampshades this: